 - Year over year, generic drug prices fall, while brand-name drug prices rise.
 The overall price of generics fell over 8% in 2016, and prices are down more than 70% since 2008.
-Rather than allow market competition to continue working, New Hampshire would become the first state to reject generic competition in favor of more government regulation of generic drugs, the only segment of health care costs that is declining. - Generic drug prices can fluctuate up and down in the drug marketplace over the course of days or months while still declining on average.
-But this bill does not account for market realities and instead puts elected officials in the role of the marketplace. - By subjecting manufacturers of generic drugs to draconian penalties while ignoring the substantial costs of brand-name prescription drugs the policy in H.B.
-1780 would provide an incentive for generic drug companies to avoid doing business in or selling their products in our state. - If fewer affordable generic drugs are available in New Hampshire, we all lose.
+Rather than allow market competition to continue working, Virginia would reject generic competition in favor of more government regulation of generic drugs, the only segment of health care costs that is declining. - Generic drug prices can fluctuate up and down in the drug marketplace over the course of days or months while still declining on average.
+But this bill does not account for market realities and instead puts elected officials in the role of the marketplace. - By subjecting manufacturers of generic drugs to draconian penalties while ignoring the substantial costs of brand-name prescription drugs the policy in S.B.
+223 would provide an incentive for generic drug companies to avoid doing business in or selling their products in Virginia. - If fewer affordable generic drugs are available in Virginia, we all lose.